y1ngyang/Networking-Fundamentals-from-Akamai-Technical-Academy/README.md

 Capstone
 In this module, the student will upload a capstone project that demonstrates mastery of the material.
 2 videos

+Create a file in Packet Tracer to demonstrate the proposed “company” network.
+Include a minimum of two client machines.
+The two machines must be able to ping each other by IP address.

+    Include whatever networking equipment called for in your plan.

+        Router(s)

+        Switch(es)

+    Include any servers required to provide the services needed on your internal network.

+    Include the public web server.

+    Configure the clients and infrastructure so that they can access the company web page from the LAN.

+    Include an external client and configure it so that it can access the company web page from the “Internet”.
+The web server should be accessed using a URL of http://www.company.com.

+    You do not need to include every device in your plan but feel free to include sample devices for demonstration purposes.

+    For example, if each employee will have a printer, you only need to provide one printer.

+    Many of the devices can be found in the End Devices: End Devices section in Packet Tracer.

+    Provide whatever devices are necessary to demonstrate the technology you have chosen.

+Oral Presentation or PowerPoint

+You may record an oral presentation or create a PowerPoint presentation.
+If you choose an oral presentation, the length should be no more than ten minutes of recorded video.
+An oral presentation does not have to be perfect.
+You’re not being evaluated on your ability to edit video.
+If there are speaking mistakes, that’s ok.
+You can also choose to combine both solutions and record your PowerPoint with a voiceover.

+The oral presentation or the PowerPoint must include the following:

+The name of your company.

+A discussion of the internal network you have designed and an explanation of the reasons behind your choices.

+If you chose an oral presentation, pan to the Packet Tracer file you created.
+You can also draw on a white board if you want.
+If you chose PowerPoint, include a screenshot of your Packet Tracer solution.

+You do not need to show every single device configuration.
+Include the devices and configurations that are relevant to your network.

     Video: Captsone Introduction
     Video: Capstone Instructions